Guidance for Filing Officers

 Form 700 Electronic Filing for Statements that are Forwarded to FPPC

-The FPPC is excited to announce its implementation of an electronic filing system for the nearly 25,000 statements filed with us.
-Click here for more information on your role as a filing officer and common questions and answers.
+The FPPC has implemented an electronic filing system for the nearly 25,000 statements filed with us.
+Click here more information about Form 700 statements that are forwarded to the FPPC.